Search: 313 results

 Verse ConceptsSeven AnimalsFat AnimalsAnimals EatingRiver Nile

-and the thin ears devoured the seven good ears.
-And I told it to the scribes; but there was none to make it known to me.
+And the thin ears will swallow the seven good ears: and I spake to the sacred scribes, and there was none announcing to me.

 Verse ConceptsSeven ThingsNo One AvailableTelling DreamsThin Bodies